 You can’t really check this without opening the controller (which is fairly easy to do, although there’s a risk of breaking something).

-You probably noticed that your fake controller has a much worse battery life.
+You probably noticed that your fake controller has much worse battery life.
 Do you feel like your PS4 controller keeps dying?
 This is probably the reason.

 Here’s the thing: